 How about, he was both?

-Human beings are not so simply that we can paint them with one brush.
+Human beings are not so simple that we can paint them with one brush.
 Interestingly, on the same day this protest was happening I was on my sports Twitter account having a discussion about Louisville coach Bobby Petrino.
 His team was being celebrated for a big victory over Florida State, and another Twitter user was lamenting the fact that the sports world was celebrating this horrible human being, because of various incidents in his own public life.
 (I’ll let you Google that if you want the details, they are unimportant to my point here.)

 I pointed out that being great as a football coach, and a pathetic human being were not mutually-exclusive.